 Link2Home staff will assess and respond to the referral, providing details of accommodation within approximately two hours of receiving the referral.

 The Set to Go Referral Form is an interactive form, with the whole process being completed online.

 If you have any questions about a referral please contact email@example.com.

 Link2Home will aim to find a suitable Specialist Homelessness Service (SHS) provider so that additional supports can be put in place to support the client in their reintegration into the community.

 Link2Home will only provide alternative temporary accommodation if there are no vacancies with an SHS provider.
 If a client is referred through Set to Go and does not accept a referral to an SHS provider without a valid reason, they may not be assisted with temporary accommodation.

 What happens if additional assistance is required?

-Following the initial temporary accommodation provided by Link2Home, the client is required to present at their local Family and Community Services (FACS) office for a more detailed assessment of their circumstances.
+Following the initial temporary accommodation provided by Link2Home, the client is required to present at their local Communities and Justice (DCJ) office for a more detailed assessment of their circumstances.